 - Seafood – squid, shellfish, shrimp;

-My experience on a Yakiniku
+My experience in a Yakiniku

 In Osaka, in Nipponbashi, I also went to a restaurant that had yakiniku in the name.
 But it was just a regular restaurant, where you choose a dish and that’s it.
 I ordered a super spicy dish and regretted it, but it was tasty.

-Thank you for your comments and shares!
+Thank you for the comments and shares!